fabiomolinar/glasson_extension/README.md

 ### Initialization

-THe best place to place initialization code is on a background script inside a `chrome.runtime.onInstalled.addListener`.
+The best place to place initialization code is on a background script inside a `chrome.runtime.onInstalled.addListener`.